evuraan/MythicalMythTV/maestro/README.md

 Factors like your Roku device capability and your MythTV recording formats will determine if your recordings are natively playable by your Roku device.

-For the `maestro`'s part, it merely picks up Videos from your `recordingsPath` folder.
+For the `maestro`'s part, it merely picks up Videos and thumbnails from your `recordingsPath` folder.

 If your videos are not playable, you will need to re-encode them to playable formats.
 When done, place them into your `recordingsPath` folder.